dkareh/cpp-chess/README.md

 ## Functionality

-Users can play chess and most of the rules are enforced.
-Users can also choose between three different visual styles.
+Users can play chess and all of the rules are enforced.
+Users can also choose between several different visual styles.

 ## Why?